Cantonese Pan Fried Noodles

 - Shrimp Chow Mein

-Ingredients, Substitutes & Variations
+Ingredients, Substitutes and Variations

 Noodles – I like to use thin flour noodles like Yakisoba noodles, Hong Kong style noodles, yellow egg noodles, or chow mein noodles to make these Cantonese noodles.

 These are mild in flavor and absorb the sauce well.
-Thin noodles are also easy to crisp up giving the dish a lovely texture.
+Thin noodles are also easy to crisp up, giving the dish a lovely texture.

-This time, I used Leong’s yellow noodles to make this recipe and they worked like a charm.
+I used Leong’s yellow noodles to make this recipe this time, and they worked like a charm.

 To save yourself some time, use refrigerated noodles that are already cooked.
 Asian-style cooked noodles are available in the refrigerator area of the produce section of most grocery stores.

-Sauce Ingredients – You will need dark soy sauce, oyster sauce, dark brown sugar, minced garlic, red pepper flakes, salt, and freshly cracked black pepper to make the Cantonese noodles sauce.
+Sauce Ingredients – You will need soy sauce, oyster sauce, dark brown sugar, minced garlic, red pepper flakes, salt, and freshly cracked black pepper to make the Cantonese noodles sauce.

 You can replace regular soy sauce with light soy sauce.